mrsimpson/build-bolt-with-bolt/README.md

 # OttoDev – playground

-This fork of the fork of bolt.new is a playground for evaluatoin of how to better manage the development of ottoDev with a larger, loosely coupled community of developers.
+This fork of the fork of bolt.new is a playground for evaluation of how to better manage the development of ottoDev with a larger, loosely coupled community of developers.
-Ideally, the epics, issues and projects from this repository will be transfered to an organization where ottoDev resides.
+Ideally, the epics, issues and projects from this repository will be transfered to an organization where ottoDev resides lateron.

 # Vision